communitybridge/easycla/docs/EasyCLA-FAQs.md

 **I contribute to an open source project as an employee for a company.
 Do I need to complete, sign, and submit a DocuSign document?**

-No. Your company's CLA signatory has signed a Corporate CLA, you simply confirm your association to the company during your code submission process.
-However, If you are the first one from your company who has contributed to the project, then your company's CLA signatory will not have signed a Corporate CLA yet.
+Probably not.
+If your company's CLA signatory has signed a Corporate CLA, and if you have been whitelisted under that company's CLA, then you simply confirm your association to the company during your code submission process.

+If you are the first one from your company who has contributed to the project, then your company's CLA signatory will need to sign a Corporate CLA as part of the EasyCLA process.
+Depending on the company, you might be an authorized signatory, but you will need to review with your company's leadership or legal counsel if you are not certain.

+And if your company has already signed a Corporate CLA, but you are not yet on your company's whitelist, then you will need to be whitelisted by your company's CLA Manager as part of the EasyCLA process.

-**If my project community has elected to use CLAs as a required step for contributions to their code, do I need to sign an agreement for each project to which I contribute?**
+**If my project community has elected to use CLAs as a required step for contributions to their code, do I need to be authorized under a CLA for each project to which I contribute?**

 Yes, provided that the project has a CLA.